-The associated medical illnesses may force the surgeon to exercise a treatment option which has lesser risk rather than going for best treatment.
+The associated medical illnesses may force the surgeon to exercise a treatment option that has lesser risk rather than going for the best treatment.

-There are a lot of associated problems too and that make the fractures in elderly different category for treatment purpose.
-As the joints age, they are more prone to get stiff with immobolisation.
+There are a lot of associated problems too and that makes the fractures in the elderly different category for treatment purposes.
+As the joints age, they are more prone to get stiff with immobilization.
 That demands watchfulness and extensive physiotherapy for these persons.

 Lesser Demands and Expectations From Treatment

-Another factor in the treatment of fractures in elderly is that they have lesser physical demands unlike young adults.
+Another factor in the treatment of fractures in the elderly is that they have lesser physical demands, unlike young adults.

-With increase in our understanding of causes of associated morbidity, newer devices and newer treatment methods aim at reduction of all these.
-But still, elderly people is a subgroup of population who stand the higher risk.
+With an increase in our understanding of the causes of associated morbidity, newer devices and newer treatment methods aim at the reduction of all these.
+But still, elderly people are a subgroup of the population who stand the higher risk.

 There is a social problem too.
-Many of the old people are not cared enough or are provided a reluctant care by their family.
+Many of the old people are not provided care by their families.
 Many stay alone because their children have moved to some other place.
-This frequently results in depression and lack of enthusiasm to live.
+This frequently results in depression and a lack of enthusiasm to live.
 We need to have a relook into our social structure.